Rawh ibn Zinba al-Judhami: Origins

 Rawh was the son of Zinba ibn Rawh ibn Salama, a noble of the Judham, an Arab tribe that had been concentrated in Palestine before the Muslim conquest in the 630s.
 During this period, Zinba supervised a trading post for merchants crossing Palestine for the Byzantine Empire or its Ghassanid clients.
 Before the advent of Islam in the 620s–630s, a caravan of Qurayshi merchants from Mecca, including Umar ibn al-Khattab, attempted to cross through Zinba's post hiding gold in the stomach of one of their camels.
 Zinba suspected this, slaughtered the camel, confiscated part of the gold and insulted Umar, to which the latter threatened retaliation.
-According to this anecdote, traced back to Muhammad ibn Sa'id al-Kalbi (d.
+According to this anecdote, traced back to Muhammad ibn al-Sa'ib al-Kalbi (d.
 763), Zinba was operating under the authority of the Ghassanid phylarch al-Harith ibn Abi Shamir.

 Rawh's brother Salama participated in a war council at the Beersheba estate of Amr ibn al-As.
 However, Rawh emerged as the most influential member of his family and became a rival of the Judham's preeminent chieftain, the elder Natil ibn Qays.
 The latter belonged to the Banu Sa'd clan of the tribe, while Rawh belonged to the Banu Wa'il clan, both of whose progenitors were sons of the Judhamite chief Malik ibn Zaydmanat ibn Afsa.